Why Losing a Parent Makes You Feel Like a Child — Even When You’re All Grown Up

 The moniker “midlife orphan,” is a relatively new label for a generation in which technology has extended the average life span, so that it’s not uncommon for a 60-year-old first time grandmother to mourn the loss of her 85-year-old mother’s death, who missed meeting her first great-granddaughter by just four days.
 A chaplain working in aftercare describes consoling a bereaved 70-year-old, married 42 years, who confesses to feeling “totally alone in the world” after burying his 95-year-old father.”

 When our parents live to or beyond life expectancy, we feel grateful for having had them in our lives for so long.
 Which also makes us miss them that much more.
 We count our blessings, alongside a litany of losses that comes of them having been such an important and unique part of our lives.
+At the same time, we may be experiencing our own health issues while grieving their loss or trying to care for the remaining parent, making the process that much more difficult.

 These six factors help explain why midlife orphans are hit especially hard by the loss of parents.